pradeep3sep/interviewquestion/README.md

 - Route Groups & Private Folders
 - parallal route, default and its sign also the URL behaviour in notes
 - Intercepted Routes and its sign
-- Meta data updation - 2 ways
+- Meta data updation - 2 ways and which file we can add
 - fetch(`https://...`, { cache: 'force-cache' | 'no-store' })
     - when fetch is not cached- ie except get method
     - revalidate, 2 ways of using